Mario (franchise): Television

 Saturday Supercade was an animated television series produced for Saturday mornings by Ruby-Spears Productions.
 It ran for two seasons on CBS, beginning in 1983.
 Each episode comprised several shorter segments featuring video game characters from the Golden Age of Arcade Games.
 Donkey Kong, Mario and Pauline (from the Donkey Kong arcade game) were featured in the show.

 The Super Mario Bros.
 Super Show! is the first American TV series based on the Mario NES games.
 It was broadcast in syndication from September 4 to December 1, 1989.
 Based on Super Mario Bros. and Super Mario Bros.
 2. The show was produced by DIC Entertainment and was distributed for syndicated television by Viacom Enterprises (full rights have since reverted to DiC through Nintendo).

-King Koopa's Kool Kartoons was a live action children's television show broadcast in Southern California during the holiday season of 1989-90.
+King Koopa's Kool Kartoons was a live action children's television show broadcast in Southern California during the holiday season of 1989–90.
 The show starred King Koopa (also known as Bowser), the main antagonist of the Mario series.
-The 30-minute program was originally broadcast during the after-school afternoon time-slots on Los Angeles-based KTTV Fox 11.
+The 30-minute program was originally broadcast during the after-school afternoon timeslots on Los Angeles-based KTTV Fox 11.

 The Adventures of Super Mario Bros.
 3 is the second TV series based on the Mario NES games.
 It aired on NBC from September 8 to December 1, 1990.
 Based on the Super Mario Bros.
 3 video game, the cartoon shows Mario, Luigi, Princess Toadstool and Toad fighting against Bowser and his Koopalings, who went by different names on the show (Hip, Hop, Kooky, Kootie Pie, Big Mouth, Cheatsy, and Bully).
-Like the previous Mario cartoon series, the animation was done by Sei Young Animation Co.
-Ltd, however this show was co-produced by Reteitalia S.P.A., hence the slight differences in character design.

 Super Mario Challenge was a show which aired on The Children's Channel.
 It ran from 1990 to 1991 and aired at 4:30 p.m. every weekday.
 The presenter, John Lenahan, was a lookalike of Mario, and dressed in his clothes.
 Two guest players had to do tasks, all of which involved playing the Mario video games Super Mario Bros., Super Mario Bros.
 2 and, after its release in 1991, Super Mario Bros.
 3. Rounds included challenges to see which player could complete a level in the fastest time and who could collect the most gold coins on a certain level.

 Super Mario World is an animated television series based on the SNES video game of the same name.
 It is the third and currently last Saturday morning cartoon based on the Mario series.
 The show was originally aired on Saturday mornings on NBC in the 1991–92 season.
 It was featured in a half-hour time slot with a shortened version of Captain N: The Game Master.
 Episodes of Super Mario World were later shown as part of the syndication package Captain N & The Video Game Masters.
 Afterwards, the series was split from Captain N altogether and shown in time-compressed reruns on Mario All-Stars.